 As a teacher, your convictions will be occasionally challenged, your patience will be often tested, and you yourself will be constantly evaluated.
 It can all be enough to make you lose sight of how excellent you are as an educator.

 Remain confident in who you are and why you got into this business.
 Be firm when your convictions are challenged but show a willingness to learn more, to become better, to evolve in your role.
-Recognize that your ability to learn and change are signs of strength.
+Recognize that your ability to learn and change is a sign of strength.

 And remember that, come what may, you teach because you have the ability to change lives every day, to inspire your students to greater heights of excellence, and to leave a positive and lasting impact on the world around you.

-Sorry…I guess there was a little pandering at the end there.
-But we can’t help it.
-We truly do appreciate you, and not just during this one week in May, but always.
-Thank you, teachers, for all that you inspire, all that you tolerate, and all that you do.
+Again, we’re not here to patronize you.
+You probably get enough of that from administrators.
+Still, we truly do appreciate you, and not just during that one week in May when we’re supposed to express our Teacher Appreciation, but always.
+Thank you, teachers, for all that you do, all that you tolerate, and all that you inspire.